jeftercaldeira/jeftercaldeira.github.io/_pages/jura-tectonics-24.md

 ## Interactive results 🧮
 ### Sketch Fab Virtual Outcrop Model
 This is a subsampled segment of the Virtual Outcrop Model (VOM) Point Cloud of Creux-du-Van (Central Internal Jura), acquired using the Long Range 3D Laser Scanning System RIEGL VZ-2000i.
 The data was collected by the Detect-Deformation & Tectonics Group at the University of Lausanne (UNIL) in October 2023.
-The average resolution of the point cloud is 0.5 meters.
+The average resolution of this upscaled point cloud is 0.5 meters.

 <div class="sketchfab-embed-wrapper" style="position:relative; width:100%; padding-bottom:56.25%;">
     <iframe title="Creux-du-Van Virtual Outcrop (subsampled 0.5m)"